Eurovision Song Contest: Song eligibility and languages

 All competing songs must have a duration of three minutes or less.
 This rule applies only to the version performed during the live shows.
 In order to be considered eligible, competing songs in a given year's contest must not have been released commercially before the first day of September of the previous year.
-All competing entries must include vocals and lyrics of some kind and purely instrumental pieces are not allowed.
+All competing entries must include vocals and lyrics of some kind; a cappella songs and purely instrumental pieces are not allowed.
 Competing entries may be performed in any language, be that natural or constructed, and participating broadcasters are free to decide the language in which their entry may be performed.